 How to do an EZ Bar Skull Crusher

 While the Skull Crusher is excellent for your arms and gains, proper form is doubly important due to the nature of the exercise and the way it positions weight above the head.
 An improper form could lead to damaged elbows, a torn tricep, or, worst of all, a crushed skull.
 So be sure to read and lift carefully, and always use a spotter, especially if you’re new to the gym.

 The correct form gives you incredible results when performing the EZ bar skull crusher:

-- Place a moderate amount of weight on the bar, which you will lock at the top position.
+- First, place a moderate weight on the bar, which you will lock at the top.

 - Get into position; lie down on your back with the bar directly above your face; you should be able to reach the bar with your outstretched arms.

 - Position your hands shoulder-width apart; press forward to unlock the bar.

 - Lower the bar utilizing your triceps; you should feel your shoulder blade squeezing on the back of the bench.

 - Be sure to keep your elbows in and tight; they may lack flair out slightly (which is fine), but allowing them to go out too far will deactivate your triceps.

 - As the bar comes to your forehead, lower your shoulder while rolling your arms back until the bar is behind your head; the bar should now be in line with the end of the bench.